michaeladavis2308/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 17-hidethisword
 - a script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+* 18-letteronly
+- a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter

 * 19-AZ
 - a script that replace all characters A and c from input to Z and e respectively